dylanfisher/mobile_design_2018_fall/_projects/window.md

 ### Instructions

 1. Find a place that you want to make your app about.
 Choose wisely as you will be working with it for the rest of the semester.
 The place should be easily accessible to you and can be anywhere, but avoid places that already have a fully designed experience: i.e a specifically curated section of the Museum of Modern Art.
-Your place can be as small or as large as you want, as long as you have a way of accessing it.
 2. Go to your destination and document it with field notes: photos, videos, notes, audio recordings etc. What draws you to it?
 What does it look like?
 How do you feel when you're there?
 What is the purpose of the space?
 How is it currently designed?
 How do you enter and exit the environment?
 Include a map of the location, and include key moments within it.
 Key moments can be anything, but should be things that made you pause, perhaps it’s a crack in the wall or maybe it’s a landmark?
 (Research).
 3. After visiting your space, think about how technology can add to the experience.
 How can your mobile app contribute something meaningful to the space?
 While your app should be functional, think about how you can weave a narrative out of the location using design and technology.
 You should start to think about how to fill in these blanks: My destination is _______.
 When my user is in the space, I want them to feel _______ and notice ________.
 Also consider naming your app.
 (Concept)
 <br><br><br>